Frequently Asked Questions

 What is the American Ethical Union?

-The Ethical Society of Boston and over twenty other Ethical Societies and fellowships belong to the American Ethical Union, a federation of Ethical Societies.
+The Boston Ethical Community and over twenty other Ethical Societies and fellowships belong to the American Ethical Union, a federation of Ethical Societies.
 Their FAQ is here.